ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > Why did the authors not try the initial random spikes in transit?

 Our simulations now include initial random spikes, although the details of their implementation was not clear from the text.
-(See ...)

 > I got thrown a ton of FutureWarnings concerning the use of certain dtypes in